Papaya Salsa

 Or, you can simply enjoy it with some crusty bread or as a bruschetta topping.

-I hope you like this Papaya Salsa recipe, and you will try it.
+I hope you like this salsa, and you will try it.
 If you try it, please let me know in the comment section of this post below, send me an Instagram message, or share your photos by adding the hashtag #havocinthekitchen.

 Cheers!